 Question: Do I need to use a band protectant of some sort, like for UV rays?

-AeroSpace 303 protectant can be used as well as talcum powder... but really so long as you don't abuse your bands and leave them out the elements to long most people will get by just fine without having to worry with all that.
+Answer: AeroSpace 303 protectant can be used as well as talcum powder... but really so long as you don't abuse your bands and

 Again, there's positives and negatives to everything... more mess with possibly a little longer wear time is not a trade off everybody is willing to make.